 The 'Coordinates' tab provides the list of vertices defining the location of the cross section (i.e. the polyline shown on the map).
 Each row describes a point identified with its X and Y coordinates expressed in the coordinate system used for features in the setup.
-The 'S' column provides the horizontal distance of each vertex along the polyline from its left end.
 These vertices don't have to match the list of points provided in the 'Raw data' tab.